awang02/MKS21X-FinalProject/README.md

 Allen: Worked on trying to implement lanterna with the existing board and cell classes.

 1/10/18
+Geena: Today, we created a driver class to test our code.
+Now our code can interact with the user with some instructions to guide them, this also makes testing our code a lot easier.
+I was also able to add in default values and try catch statements to make the code much more robust.

 Allen: Worked on optimizing the helper functions in the board class.